 MRC Additional Funding to support Skills and Partnership Training

-The MRC have allocated a supplement to the Cambridge MRC DTP to support skills and partnership training for MRC-funded PhD students (including DTP students, CASE students, Unit/Institute/Centre students and Clinical Research Training Fellows).
+The MRC have allocated a supplement to the Cambridge MRC DTP to support skills and partnership training for MRC-funded PhD students (including DTP students, CASE students, students working with an MRC Unit/Institute/Centre and Clinical Research Training Fellows).

 This flexible supplementary funding replaced and extended a number of bespoke schemes that the MRC had previously made available to individuals (including in vivo science strategic skills awards, overseas fieldwork costs, and stipend extensions for placements).